 One of the points I often stress (that neither Randy nor Roger will listen to) is that it is unfair to those of us in the poorer socio-economic classes to be told that our abject poverty is the result of, or indicative of, a “mental health condition.”
 Granted, we all have our mental health issues.
 But there have been so many times when I have had a problem that could simply have been solved by money, and that a rich friend of mine, unwilling to let go of their money on my behalf, attributed to my “mental health disorder.”

 Another thing I’ve noticed about these guys is that neither of them has a “concept” of respect.
-I once very respectfully asked Roger to stop introducing me to people as “bipolar.”
+I once very respectfully asked Randy to stop introducing me to people as “bipolar.”
 I told him that this is a personal matter, and that I had mentioned my alleged mental-health diagnosis to him, because was a trusted friend.

-So – what do you think Roger did?
+So – what do you think Randy did?
 Nothing at all, in terms of actually honoring my request.
 He continued the same pattern, introducing me as “bipolar” to every person with whom we mutually came into contact.
 One day he sent me a copy of an email he sent to a Choir director, trying to get me a job as an accompanist, which contained the words: “Andy does have bipolar disorder, but he still can be trusted.”
 Did I get that job?
 Of course not!
 On to the next applicant.

 People in the higher socio-economic classes who feel inwardly guilty over the plight of those less privileged than they will invariably attribute functions of abject poverty to those of anything other than abject poverty in order to avoid the guilt they would have to face if they saw these factors for what they are.